FTChinese/NEXT/README.md

 # FTChinese Next Project

-## Tasks to Change.
-2016.03.20
+## Todo.
+2016.03.21
-- We use `gulp-sass` rather than `gulp-ruby-sass`. `gulp-sass` is node's binding to lib sass which is written in C, therefore much faster and compatible with Node.
+- Use `gulp-sass` to replace `gulp-ruby-sass`. `gulp-sass` is node's binding to lib sass which is written in C, therefore much faster and compatible with Node.

-- Write sourcemap for build css and js.
+- Upgrade to `gulp 4.0` which is backward compatible with `gulp 3`

-- It is strongly recommended to upgrade to gulp 4.0 which has a superb sequencial task management.
-Gulp 3 is quite terribel at managing tasks executed in sequence.
+- Upgrade node modules of this project. `npm update --save-dev`.

-- It is suggested to upgrade node modules of this project since the modules in use are quite outdated. `npm update --save-dev`.
+- Use `browser-sync` as static server.

 ## Install gulp 4.0